(1) Why use iDecisionGames?

 (7) Can I use the iDecisionGames platform to conduct my research study?

 Absolutely.
-Get in touch with us at email@example.com, we’d love to discuss how we can be of help.
-Our standard pricing is $500/researcher per year with unlimited use of the platform (case licensing fees might be additional unless you have approval to use your case without fees for research).
+Get in touch with us at firstname.lastname@example.org, we’d love to discuss how we can be of help.
+Our standard pricing is $500/researcher per year and a premium subscription of $1000/researcher/year (case licensing fees might be additional unless you have approval to use your case without fees for research).
 Video Recording fees are also additional.

 (8) What about technical support?